Snowbreak is a 3D waifu gacha third-person shooter.

 (You get two double point bonuses each day, so spreading your fights out over the week means you can clear them in less total time, but that isn't required.)

-If Supreme Battleground is active as part of that seasons event, you'll want to clear both T5 bosses.
+If Supreme Battleground is active as part of the current event, you'll want to clear both T5 bosses.

 Everything else is seasonal or longer-term content (every two weeks or more) you can usually clear at your leisure.

-(It might look complicated, but it's really not - pretty much everything is relatively intuitive.)
+(It might look complicated, but it's really not - pretty much everything is relatively intuitive and you'll figure it out quickly just by doing the story.)